gamemann/Home-Lab/README.md

 * 2 x 2 TBs NVMe SSDs
 * 1 Gbps NIC

+## My Laptop
+I have an [ASUS TUF Gaming A17](https://www.amazon.com/ASUS-IPS-Type-GeForce-Battery-TUF706IU-AS76/dp/B0863DFMV7) laptop with Ubuntu 22.04 installed that I use for development work and general use.
+I don't do much gaming on it unless I'm away from my home, but it handles most games just fine!

 ## Old Hardware
 ### Router
 I had an EdgeRouter X running EdgeOS software.
 I had each home server and WiFi on their own `/24` VLANs and still do on the newer router.

 **This router bricked after attempting a firmware upgrade.
-It was replaced with the router mentioned above on Spykids (VM).**
+It was replaced with the router mentioned above.**